CoalSpider/myRetail/README.md

  4     currencyCode:"USA"                            String
  5 _class:"com.ben.myretail.model.Product"           String
 ```
-- create the second database named: productsTestDB and with a collection named produts
+ - Create the second database named "productsTestDB" and with a collection named "products"

 Setup/Run Project
 - clone repo into your favorite folder --> open in favorite IDE that has Maven support --> clean & build --> run